pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `JoinVectors.hpp` Just an example on how to imitate the `join` phyton command.
 You can use it to iterate jointly on a set of vectors.

+* `parallel_for` An example of metaprogramming to implement a parallel for loop.
+I show also some example of use of concepts.

 * `Proxy.hpp` It is not a proxy (bad naming, sorry).
 It is an utility that may be used to register objects in an object Factory automatically.

 * `range_to_vector` If you create a view of a range, for example using `std::views::iota`, of by applying views to a vector, you cannot use it to initialize a vector.
 A proposal is made to do this in a next c++ standard but so far we need to do it ourselves.
 This utility converts a range to a vector.
 It is a simple wrapper around `std::ranges::copy`.
 More information may be found [here](https://timur.audio/how-to-make-a-container-from-a-c20-range).